 "We didn’t elect you just to re-arrange the deck chairs on a sinking Titanic.
 We didn’t elect you to just stand back and watch Obama re-distribute those deck chairs.
 What we need is for you to stand up, GOP, and fight.
 Maybe I should ask some of the Badger women’s hockey team—those champions—maybe I should ask them if we should be suggesting to GOP leaders they need to learn how to fight like a girl!"

-"'A new study by U-M's Michael Heaney and colleague Fabio Rojas of Indiana University shows that the antiwar movement in the United States demobilized as Democrats, who had been motivated to participate by anti-Republican sentiments, withdrew from antiwar protests when the Democratic Party achieved electoral success, first with Congress in 2006 and then with the presidency in 2008.'
+"'A new study by U-M's Michael Heaney and colleague Fabio Rojas of Indiana University shows that the antiwar movement in the United States demobilized as Democrats, who had been motivated to participate by anti-Republican sentiments, withdrew from antiwar protests when the Democratic Party achieved electoral success, first with Congress in 2006 and then with the presidency in 2008.'"To reach this stunning conclusion, the academics surveyed 5,400 people at 27 protests in four cities over three years.
+It might have been easier just to head over to the physics department and sit in on a lecture about Newton's third law of motion."

 "''As president, Obama has maintained the occupation of Iraq and escalated the war in Afghanistan,' said Heaney, U-M assistant professor of organizational studies and political science.
 'The antiwar movement should have been furious at Obama's 'betrayal' and reinvigorated its protest activity.''